Stop eating unhealthy snacks and make these delicious Instant Pot boiled peanuts :]

 You can find plenty of boiled peanuts Instant Pot recipe ideas.
 This versatile legume complements a variety of other foods, adding flavor, depth, and texture to your meals.

 Peanuts will also work well in recipes that include other legumes.
-You can use them as an additional ingredient with chickpea pilaf for a nutty taste in this savory dish.
+You can use them as an additional ingredient with chickpeas for a nutty taste in this savory dish.
 You can also incorporate them into a vegan-friendly (and easy to make!) chow mein noodles recipe.

 Boiled peanuts also work well as a garnish for seafood dishes.
-Using them as a garnish for this shrimp salad recipe gives it extra visual appeal and adds a nutty hint to the fresh salad.
+Using them as a garnish for this Chicken Salad recipe gives it extra visual appeal and adds a nutty hint to the fresh salad.